 Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 4 to 18 and the Schedule of Changes in the Net OPEB Liability and Related Ratios, the Schedule of Contributions - OPEB, the Schedule of OPEB Money-Weighted Rate of Return on Plan Assets, the Schedule of District's Proportionate Share of the Net Pension Liability, and the Schedule of District's Contributions - Pensions on pages 71 to 77 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance.